Myth: Corn syrup solids are the same thing as high-fructose corn syrup (HFCS).

 Myth: Corn syrup solids may not be safe for a baby who is prone to allergies.

 Fact: The corn syrup solids used in Enfamil® products are made from hydrolyzed corn starch and are considered hypoallergenic.
 Corn syrup solids provide energy for the body and are clinically shown to be readily digestible and well-tolerated by infants who may have issues with other carbohydrates such as sucrose or lactose.

 Enfamil does not have sucrose (or table sugar) as a source of carbohydrate in our infant formulas.
-Now that you have the facts straight about corn syrup in baby formula, discover more about what important ingredients are in infant formula like DHA and MFGM.
-Learn about the importance of DHA for babies and MFGM.
+Now that you have the facts straight about corn syrup in baby formula, discover more about what important ingredients are in infant formula like DHA.
+Learn about the importance of DHA for babies.